Enriched functional limit theorems for dynamical systems: Introduction

-We illustrate the power of these new tools in generalised versions of the settings in \cite{G08,T10}: in cases of vector valued heavy tailed observables for systems modelled by Young towers, and in the presence of general clusters of extremal observations which get collapsed in the same jump of the limiting L\'evy process.
-The limits that we will consider have discontinuous sample paths and therefore live in the space $D$ of c\`adl\`ag functions, \ie right continuous $\R^d$-valued functions with left limits defined on $I$.
+We consider cases of vector-valued heavy tailed observables for systems modelled by Young towers, and in the presence of general clusters of extremal observations which get collapsed in the same jump of the limiting L\'evy process.
+The limits that we will consider have discontinuous sample paths and therefore live in the space $D$ of c\`adl\`ag functions.
 However, this space is not sufficiently rich to keep a record of the fluctuations occurring during the clusters of high observations.
 The height of the limiting jump accounts for the aggregate effect of all the cluster observations.
-However, the oscillations observed during the cluster may exceed the height of the jump, for example.
-In order to solve this loss of information, in \cite{W02}, Whitt proposed a new space that he called $E$, which decorates each discontinuity of the limit process in $D$ with an excursion corresponding to a connected set describing the maximum and minimum fluctuations observed.
+However, the oscillations observed during the cluster may exceed the height of the jump (an `overshoot'), for example.
+In counter to solve this loss of information, in \cite{W02}, Whitt proposed a new space that he called $E$, which decorates each discontinuity of the limit process in $D$ with an excursion corresponding to a connected set describing the maximum and minimum fluctuations observed.
 In fact, when $d=1$, the excursion at the discontinuity time $t^*$ of the limiting process $V(t)$ is decorated with an interval bounded by the smallest and largest values achieved by the process during the collapsed cluster, which must contain $V(t^{*-})$ and $V(t^*)$, where $V(t^{*-})$ denotes the lefthand limit of the c\`adl\`ag function $V$ at $t^*$.